jonovate/quizzy/Question_1_2/README.md

 *Default python neo4j-driver does not seem to work on Windows.
 Switched to restclient library instead.*

-There is probably some better ways to traverse entire tree, oh well.
+There are probably some better ways to traverse entire tree

 ```
 python neo4j_q2.py